Equation parser

 Initial value

-The initial value of the variable (before the first simulation starts) can also be specified using the init
+The initial value of the variable (before the first simulation step starts) is 0.0 by default (or 0/bool, depending on the type).
+It can also be specified using the init

 or Projection